 Selective Bidding

 Unlike public tenders, private tenders may involve a closed or limited bidding process, where only invited suppliers are allowed to bid for the tender.
-This selective approach aims to streamline the process and ensures only qualified and trusted vendors are considered.
+This selective approach aims to streamline the process and ensure only qualified and trusted vendors are considered.

 Negotiation Opportunities